jimratliff/GenoMac-system/README.md

   - The previously known technique is given by Sodiq Olanrewaju, “[How to Change Your Mac’s Lock Screen Background Image](https://www.switchingtomac.com/how-to-change-your-macs-lock-screen-background-image/),” Switching2Mac.com, February 14, 2024.
   - Anticipating being able to implement this in macOS 26 Tahoe, I added to this repo: resources/images/lockedscreen.png
     - If and until this is resolved, this file is vestigial.
+  - Zsh and autocompletion issues
+    - At some early stage, I encountered problems getting zsh-autocomplete to work, so I removed it and use only zsh-autosuggestions.

 ## Appendix: Dev issues
 The preceding content of this README focuses on the “user” experience, i.e., the experience from USER_CONFIGURER’s experience, as a consumer of the repository in its contemperaneous state.